 - Continue the cooperative arrangements established in 1992 and encourage further participation from within the region

-- maintain constructive relations with complementary networks including the International Conference of Data Protection and Privacy Commissioners, the APEC CPEA and the Global Privacy Enforcement Network.
+- maintain constructive relations with complementary networks including the Global Privacy Assembly (GPA), the APEC CPEA and the Global Privacy Enforcement Network.

 And further resolve through the Forum to:

 - Facilitate sharing knowledge and resources between privacy authorities in the region

 - Foster cooperation in privacy and data protection